aiven/devportal/docs/products/postgresql/howto/manage-pool.rst

-Manage Connection Pooling
+Manage connection pooling
 =========================

 Connection Pooling allows you to maintain very large numbers of connections to a database while minimizing the consumption of server resources.
 Read more about it on :doc:`../concepts/pg-connection-pooling`.

-Connection Pooling Tips
+Connection pooling tips
 -----------------------------

 You can connect directly to the PostgreSQL server using the **Service URI** setting listed on the **Overview** page however this URI doesn't make use of PGBouncer pooling.
 PGBouncer pools use a different port number than the regular PostgreSQL server port, the PGBouncer **Service URI** for a particular pool can be found in the Aiven console, under the **Pool** tab in the service page.